ABHI2206/RajasthanHack4.0/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg"
 alt="EasyVote video" width="240" height="180" border="10" /></a>

-> What is EasyVote?
+> What is Decentralised Voting System?

 Voting framework where people can vote on questions and choices.

 > How it will help me?

 One of the most critical ways that individuals can influence governmental decision-making is through voting.
 Fair and accurate elections are vital for a healthy democracy.
 Many voters choose not to vote to avoid travelling far and waiting in long queues.
-EasyVote gives you the freedom to vote from wherever you wish you, while ensuring security and transparency.
+Decentralised Voting System gives you the freedom to vote from wherever you wish you, while ensuring security and transparency.

 > Why is the blockchain necessary for voting?